angelromarco04/MyNotes/Programming/Patterns/data/Factory.md

 # Description

-Encapsulates the instantiation of classes of the same type.
-Use a creator class instead of direct instantiation.
+The objective is to encapsulate the instantiation of classes of the same type by using a creator class instead of direct instantiation.

 > [!WARNING]
-> Note that the creator class contains most of the programs logic.
+> Note that the creator class can contain most of the program logic.

 # Factory Method

 ## Characteristics

-- We have some concrete classes (products) of the same type.
-- We implement a creator class
+- We implement a `Creator` class
-	- Contains most of the program logic.
 	- Contains the **abstract** Factory Method (`createProduct()`).
 	- Should have no logic **FOR CREATION**.
-	- Can be abstract.
+	- Can be an abstract class.
 - We implement a specific creators
 	- One for each concrete product.
 	- Contains all the logic for that product creation.